vlocityinc/qe-takehome-tests/README.md

 1. Write a test that verifies the hyperlinks for the Featured Languages work, that is, they return a HTTP 200 status.
 There should be a test result per language.
 1. Add methods or new classes where you think it is appropriate.
 1. The final tests must execute when `mvn test` is run.

+## Submission

+To submit your work

-1. To submit your work, execute `mvn package` and submit the `target/test-results.tgz` file to Greenhouse.
+1. Execute `mvn package` which will generate the file `target/test-results.tar.gz`
+1. Submit the `target/test-results.tar.gz` file to Greenhouse or contact your recruiter for help.